GlitchTech/Checkbook_Enyo/README.md

 https://bitbucket.org/GlitchTechScience/checkbook_enyo/

-Project uses Metrix, PrototypeJS, and ReorderableVirtualList.js.
+Project uses PrototypeJS, and ReorderableVirtualList.js.
 These files belong to thier owners and not to GlitchTechScience.

 Customer Support
 ----------------